 As long as you understand the process and the associated risks of buying a HUD home, you can potentially put yourself into a better financial situation.
 This includes a lower monthly mortgage payment and greater home equity.

-Just be realistic with yourself about what you’re willing to put into a home (both time and money).
-Also, play out worst case scenarios and make sure you’re ok with each of them.
-With an open and informed mind, you could get a great housing deal with a HUD home.
+Just be realistic about what you’re willing to put into a home (both time and money).
+Also, play out worst-case scenarios and make sure you’re ok with each of them.
+With an open and informed mind, you could get a great housing deal with HUD.